 The Woburn Host Lions Club is emerging from the COVID pandemic with a continued resolve to honor our motto, “We Serve”.

 As the Woburn community moves forward with its re-opening we will be re-starting our activities and public service projects with an eye toward moving our mission forward in the most responsible ways possible.

-Already in the works are plans for our annual Halloween Parade, our annual Monster Dash (both in October) and our participation in the Festival on the Common (in November).
+Already in the works are plans for our annual Halloween Parade, which is being dedicated to all of the Health Care Professionals who have worked to help us all so tirelessly these past few years!
+Our annual Monster Dash (both in October) and our participation in the Festival on the Common (in November).
 We have returned to in-person weekly meetings and encourage new members to visit us for a dinner meeting.

 Thank you to all the first responders and medical personnel who have bravely risked their own safety to care for all of us over the past many months.

 Thank you also to the "unsung heroes" who stocked our grocery stores and who delivered product to those stores, those who brought us our online and take out purchases, who worked behind the scenes to keep facilities of all kinds cleaned and everyone who worked to keep us informed.

 President Chris Kisiel of the Woburn Host Lions club making a donation to Mass Lions Eye Research at a recent district advisory meeting in Chelmsford, where our Club gave over $21,000 to various Lions charities.
 Thanks to the generous donations collected from the community, even without the annual Halloween parade and Monster Dash.